pahihu/t4/README.md

 Changes
 =======

+* if you define -DSPYNET=1 and link the executable with the nanonmsg library you can run multiple transputers (experimental)
 * updated macOS, Linux, Windows binaries
 * accept either '-' or '/' as switch options (G.Crate)
 * using 64bit/32bit arithmetic operations, instead of 16bit